Belgian Safer Internet Centre

-In 2002, Child Focus created the first civil hotline in Belgium to fight against child abuse images on the internet: www.stopchildporno.be.
+In 2002, Child Focus created the first civil hotline in Belgium to fight against child abuse images on the internet.
+In 2022, a new update of the hotline was launched under the name of 'stop images d’abus'.
 The hotline works closely with specialised law enforcement agencies and, thanks to this collaboration, Child Focus is a privileged partner of the Belgian police.

 Email address: email@example.com

+The Belgian Safer Internet Centre (SIC) has many supporters, including schools, and organisations working with youth, parents and professionals.
 At government level, we are working closely with the following actors:

-- The Ministry of Education (in charge of the media literacy programme).
+- The Ministry of Education (in charge of the media literacy programme)

-- The Flemish Ministry of Media and Youth.
+- The Flemish Ministry of Media and Youth

-- The Ministry of the Digital Agenda.
+- The Ministry of the Digital Agenda

-- The Ministry of Interior Affairs (the Belgian Cyber Security Centre).
+- The Ministry of Interior Affairs (the Belgian Cyber Security Centre)

-- The Ministry of Economics.
+- The Ministry of Economics